shuckster/eslint-plugin-big-number-rules/README.md

 ## What about Math.round(), ceil, floor?

-`BigNumber` sets its rounding-mode using a global setting.
+`BigNumber` sets its rounding-mode using a setting in its constructor.

 The plugin can't perform a replacement in this case, but it will warn you about it:

 ```
 big-number-rules/rounding